 Step 2: Exporting Assets from Figma

-More Figma Resources at Your Fingertips: Top Websites for Finding Figma to WordPress Freelancers
+Check out: Top Websites for Finding Figma to WordPress Freelancers

 Step 3: Setting Up Your Framer Project

-- Import your Figma assets into Framer
+- Upload your exported assets into the Framer project’s asset library.

 Step 4: Recreating the Design in Framer